MicrosoftDocs/win32/desktop-src/WinHttp/option-flags.md

 <span id="WINHTTP_OPTION_BACKGROUND_CONNECTIONS"></span><span id="winhttp_option_background_connections"></span>**WINHTTP\_OPTION\_BACKGROUND\_CONNECTIONS**
 </dt> <dd> <dl> <dt>

-When this option is set on a session handle, callers must pass a number of connections they wish to open.
-Then, upon first sending a request, rather than only opening a single connection, WinHttp will open a number of connections in parallel.
-This can improve performance of subsequent requests to the same destination, which won't have the overhead of connection establishment.
+When you set this option on a session handle, you must pass the number of connections you wish to open.
+Then, upon first sending a request, rather than opening only a single connection, WinHttp opens a number of connections in parallel.
+This can improve the performance of subsequent requests to the same destination, which won't have the overhead of connection establishment.

 </dt> </dl> </dd> <dt>